AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 | Math.sqrt(4) |
 | Math.random() |

-If you were to write your program using a constructor your program will return an error.
+If you were to write your program using a constructor and reference the object your program will return an error.

 ```
 Math m = new Math();